Terminus TTF is a TrueType version of the great Terminus Font, a fixed-width bitmap font optimized for long work with computers.

 You can either download a ZIP file containing the latest regular/medium, bold and italic versions of Terminus TTF or you can browse older versions.

-If you feel that you want to buy me a beer (or something) because you really appreciate Terminus TTF, you can send some Bitcoins along my way (you need to have a Bitcoin client installed for the following link/QR code to work).
+If you feel that you want to buy me a beer (or something) because you really appreciate Terminus TTF, you can send some Bitcoins along my way.

-If the above link/QR code does not work for you, you can manually send Bitcoins to the following Bitcoin address:
+If the above button/QR code does not work for you, you can manually send Bitcoins to the following Bitcoin address:

 I post release announcements on my blog; that should make it easier to keep up with new releases.